Tour Paramedic Ride

 Ontario also hosted the 2020 Memorial Bell Tour during COVID-19 which was a way to ensure that many services and paramedics were able to show tribute to the fallen during a very interesting worldwide pandemic.

-New Brunswick was the first atlantic province to take part in a Tour Paramedic Ride back in 2016.
-Showcasing some great terrain and water, riders were treated to a beautiful inaugural ride which left them wanting to see more of the Maritimes.
+New Brunswick became the first Atlantic province to participate in a Tour Paramedic Ride in 2016.
+Featuring stunning landscapes and picturesque waterways, the inaugural ride captivated participants and left them eager to explore more of the Maritimes.

-Beautiful Prince Edward Island has so much to offer and see when taking part in Tour Paramedic Rides.
-They first came on scene in 2017 during the Maritime ride and have hosted rides since, showcasing how a small island can be so beautiful.
+The stunning Prince Edward Island has so much to offer for those participating in the Tour Paramedic Ride.
+PEI first joined the event in 2017 during the Maritime Ride and has continued to host rides since, proving that a small island can be incredibly captivating.

-Contrary to popular belief, PEI is not flat ground and offers some challenging but beautiful terrain.
+Contrary to popular belief, PEI is not completely flat and features challenging yet picturesque terrain, making it a rewarding experience for riders.